FCS 113. Drafting for Interior Design (3)

 FCS 402.
 Medical Nutrition Therapy I (3)

-Prerequisites: CHEM 365L; FCS 308.
-This is the first in a 2-course sequence in medical nutrition therapy that includes assessment of nutritional status, nutrition care process, pathophysiology, and medical and nutritional management through the lifespan for endocrine, cardiovascular, and gastrointestinal diseases, eating disorders and obesity treatment.
-Alternative feeding modalities (parenteral and enteral nutrition) and medical terminology will be addressed.
+Prerequisite: FCS 308 with a passing grade of “C” or better.
+This is the first in a 2-course sequence in medical nutrition therapy, and includes assessment of nutritional status, nutrition care process, nutritional genomics, pathophysiology, and medical and nutritional management through the lifespan for gastrointestinal disorders, diabetes mellitus, cardiovascular disease, pulmonary disease, cancer, neurologic disorders, and psychiatric and cognitive disorders.
+The nutritional care process terminology and medical terminology will be addressed.

 FCS 403.
 Medical Nutrition Therapy II (3)